 Exemption cards have no expiry date and remain valid as long as the person is a registered teacher or police officer in Queensland, unless suspended or cancelled earlier.

-You can use your blue card or exemption card for other roles, however you must notify the Commission by submitting an 'Authorisation to confirm a valid card' form (PDF, 131KB).
+You can use your blue card or exemption card for other roles, however you must notify Blue Card Services by submitting a Link an applicant/cardholder to this organisation form (PDF, 187KB).
 By submitting this form employers, volunteer coordinators or education providers will receive any important updates about an applicant or card holder's status.

 Please note, if you have a volunteer or student card and have not previously paid for your blue card and are proposing to enter into paid work (either with another organisation or through operating your own business) you must submit the Volunteer to paid employment transfer form and pay the prescribed fee.
 You will receive a new card with an additional three years of validity from the date of issue.